01 of 07

 07 of 07

 If your room feels like a furniture showroom, chances are you haven't added in enough of your own personality.
-Your home should be a reflection of who lives there, so try to highlight your family's hobbies, interests or travels through accessories that reflect those stories.
+Your home should be a reflection of who lives there, so try to highlight your hobbies, interests or travels through art and objects that reflect those passions.